yokolet/new-note/algo/design/2022-10-07-my-calendar-i.md

 - Design
 date: 2022-10-07 17:48 +0900
 ---
-## Introduction
-This problem is one of my calendar series and easier one.
-The start and end time pair can be saved in a single array.
-In such a case, the array will have values: `[start[0], end[0], start[1], end[1], ...]`.
-The start times are always on the even indices, while the end times are on odd indices.
-Using Python's bisect search, the insertion point can be found.
-If the start time insertion point is not on even index, the range overlaps to some of existing events.
-This way, we can check a double booking.

 ## Problem Description
 > You are implementing a program to use as your calendar.
 We can add a new event if adding the event will not